waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### C. Cianwood Gym Boulder Puzzle (VERIFIED MECHANIC)
 1.  **Activation:** Stand adjacent to a boulder and face it.
 Press 'A'.
 This brings up the 'Want to use STRENGTH?'
 YES/NO prompt.
 2.  **Confirmation:** Select 'YES'.
 This activates a temporary 'push mode' for a single push, confirmed by the message 'Boulders may now be moved!'.
 3.  **Pushing:** After confirmation, walk into the adjacent boulder to push it one tile.
-The player character **MOVES INTO** the spot the boulder just vacated.
+The player character **DOES NOT MOVE** from their position.
 The 'push mode' then deactivates, requiring re-activation for the next push.
 4.  **Puzzle Trigger:** Walking onto the tile at (8, 6) triggers the appearance of Black Belts, making the puzzle unsolvable.
 This tile must be avoided.
+5.  **Cianwood Gym Reset Mechanics:** Leaving the gym only resets the spawned trainers, not the boulder positions.
+Stepping on the tile at (4, 8) resets the boulders to their initial positions.

 ## V. Known Tool Issues
-*   **`sokoban_solver` Flaw:** My original `sokoban_solver` tool was critically flawed.
-I have redefined the tool with more accurate logic for how the player moves after pushing a boulder.
+*   **`sokoban_solver` Flaw:** My `sokoban_solver` tool has shown repeated issues.
+It is likely not correctly modeling the player's movement (or lack thereof) during a push.

 ## VI.
 Battle and Pokemon Information